-- Running release of the service - IP address and port the service is running on
+- Running release of the service

+- IP address and port the service is running on

 - System statistics

 - Operating system information

 - Memory information

 - Disk array information

 - Database backup statistics including:

 - Last executed backup command and the current status

 - Number of Metadata Database files backed up

 - A list of the last 25 Metadata files backed up including the object name and creation

-The information output to the console is also saved in the logs directory in a text file named dbbackup.status.
-This file, and the log files, must be included when submitting issues to Telestream Support.
+The information output to the console is also saved in the logs directory.
+This file, and the log files, must be included when submitting issues to Technical Support.